mikegcoleman/todo/readme.md

    ./lightsail-compose.sh
    ```

+   **Note**: To see contents of that script, please visit the github repository

 1. Choose the appropriate instance size.
 In this case, there's no reason to do anything more than the $5 size.

 1. Optionally rename the instance.